mohitkumaris/mohitkumaris/README.md

 - 👋 Hi, I’m @mohitkumaris
-- 👀 I’m interested in React Js
+- 👀 I’m interested in Front end and Back end
-- 🌱 I’m currently learning Alot of Front End optimization techniques
+- 🌱 I’m currently learning Alot of Front End and Back End Tech
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...